Publish page

 Email on publish

 Section titled “Email on publish”Email configuration is the same builder used elsewhere in the app.
-Turn it on to send a notification when a page is published, with the usual recipient choices and a templated subject and body.
-The email runs after the copy succeeds; if the email itself fails, the publish is still recorded as successful.
+Turn it on to send a notification when a page is published, with the usual recipient choices and a message body that can include formatting plus placeholder chips for workflow variables, workflow metadata, and page details.
+Placeholders resolve after the copy succeeds, using the current source-page values.
+If the email itself fails, the publish is still recorded as successful.
 See Email configuration for the field-by-field reference.

 Permissions

-Section titled “Permissions”The action needs the configured owner — the original author or the user picked under Specific user — to have create permission in the target space.
+Section titled “Permissions”The action needs the configured owner (the original author or the user picked under Specific user) to have Add and Delete permissions for both Pages and Attachments in the target space.
 If they do, the page is published on their behalf and they appear as the author in Confluence.
-If they don’t, the app publishes as itself and transfers ownership over once the copy is in place.
+If Confluence returns a permission error while creating or updating the page, the app publishes as itself and transfers ownership over once the copy is in place.
 The triggering user (the reviewer who approved the transition) does not need any permission in the target space.

 Read access on the source page is needed by whichever identity is doing the copy: the configured owner in the normal path, or the app in the fallback.
-For routine setups, the practical rule is to check that the people you list as authors — or the Specific user account a workflow is pinned to — have create permission in every space the workflow can target, especially with a variable-driven target.
+For routine setups, the practical rule is to check that the people you list as authors (or the Specific user account a workflow is pinned to) have Add and Delete permissions for Pages and Attachments in every space the workflow can target, especially with a variable-driven target.
 The form surfaces a recommendation when you pick a target space.